 Gastritis is very common.
 It occurs when the lining of your stomach becomes swollen (inflamed).
 Gastritis is usually mild and resolves without any treatment.
 However, gastritis can cause pain in the upper part of your tummy (abdomen) and may lead to a stomach ulcer.

-Gastritis may start suddenly (acute) or may develop slowly and last for a long period of time (chronic).
+Symptoms of gastritis may start suddenly and resolve quickly (acute gastritis) or may develop slowly and last for a long period of time (chronic gastritis).

 Pain in your upper tummy (abdomen) just below the breastbone (sternum) is the common symptom.
 It usually comes and goes.
 It may be eased if you take antacid tablets.
 Sometimes food makes the pain worse.
 The pain may also wake you from sleep.

 Other gastritis symptoms which may occur include:

 - You may feel particularly 'full' after a meal.